I am sharing tips on what worked to relieve my cluster headaches.

-What Happens if One of These Sensors Fails?
+What Happens If One of These Sensors Fail?

-If a sensor fails and gives abnormal readings, for example a coolant temperature sensor giving a constant reading of -40o, then the ECM goes into fail-safe mode.
+If a sensor fails and gives abnormal readings, for example, a coolant temperature sensor giving a constant reading of -40o, then the ECM goes into fail-safe mode.
 This means it basically ignores the values of the sensor at fault and tries to either calculate the value of the failed sensor or assumes a constant reading so the vehicle can keep running.
-Some faliures like a crank sensor or a MAF sensor will result in the vehicle not starting at all.
+Some failures, like a crank sensor or a MAF sensor, will result in the vehicle not starting at all.